danrog101/web-agents-research/framework-analysis/browser-use.md

 ### 2.1 Agent System (`browser_use/agent/service.py`)

 The `Agent` class is the main orchestrator for LLM-driven browser automation.
+It is generic over `Context` and `AgentStructuredOutput`.

 **Key Responsibilities:**
 - LLM integration and model management